South Korea Plans to Launch Its 1st Military Spy Satellite on Nov. 30

 Last year, South Korea used a homegrown rocket to place what it called a “performance observation satellite” in orbit, becoming the world's 10th nation to successfully launch a satellite with its own technology.

-But Lee said it’s much more economical to use a SpaceX rocket to fire a spy satellite from the Vandenberg base.
-Other observers say a SpaceX rocket would be more reliable to carry the South Korean spy satellite, which is heavier than the satellite launched in 2022.
+Observers say South Korea's 2022 launch proved it can launch a satellite that is heavier than the spy satellite, but that it needs more tests to ensure the rocket's reliability.
+Lee also said it's much more economical to use a SpaceX rocket to launch the spy satellite from the Vandenberg base.

 North Korea is also eager to acquire its own spy satellite.
 But its two launch attempts earlier this year ended in failure for technical reasons.
-The country said it would make a third attempt sometime in October, but it did not do so and its state media has not provided a reason.
+The country said it would make a third attempt sometime in October but did not do so and its state media have not provided a reason.

-South Korea’s spy agency told lawmakers last week that North Korea is likely receiving Russian technological assistance on a spy satellite launch program.
+South Korea's spy agency told lawmakers last week that North Korea is likely receiving Russian technological assistance for its spy satellite launch program.
 The National Intelligence Service said North Korea was in the final phase of preparations for its third launch, which the NIS said would likely be successful.

-South Korea, the U.S. and other foreign governments believe North Korea is seeking sophisticated weapons technologies from Russia to modernize its nucler and other weapons programs in return for supplying ammunition, rockets and other military equipment to support Russia’s war in Ukraine.
+South Korea, the U.S. and other foreign governments believe North Korea is seeking sophisticated weapons technologies from Russia to modernize its weapons programs in return for supplying ammunition, rockets and other military equipment for Russia's war in Ukraine.
+Both Russia and North Korea have rejected the reported arms transfer deal as groundless.

-After the North's first, failed launch in May, South Korea retrieved debris from the North's satellite and concluded it was too crude to perform military reconnaissance.
+After North Korea's first failed launch in May, South Korea retrieved debris from the satellite and concluded it was too crude to perform military reconnaissance.
 Lee said the North Korean satellite would still be capable of identifying big targets like warships so it could be militarily useful for North Korea.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.